Reporting sexual harm

 - Where we believe you or a member of the University community is in danger.

 - When a minor (under 18 years of age) is involved.

 - To assist you in making safety plans.

 - To arrange support for you, for example, special consideration or extension for an assessment.
 In most cases, only very limited details are required for this.

 - When the state or federal law requires us to do so.

 You can report anonymously.
 However, this may restrict our ability to assess and follow up on the incident, as well as report back to you on the outcome.
-In this instance, providing us with a generic email for correspondence purposes might be helpful.

 If you are under the age of 18 and report a sexual assault, Deakin is legally obliged to make a report to the police.
 Please refer to our Child Safety Standards for further information.